 The multi-million-dollar restoration was completed in March 2017.
 The reddish-cream marble of the edicule emerged cleaned of centuries of grime, dust and soot from candle smoke, and freed from a grid of iron girders that had held it together since 1947.

 But scientists warned that even more work would be necessary to shore up the unstable foundations of the shrine and the surrounding rotunda to avoid the risk of collapse.
+This was to be undertaken during a two-year project to restore and conserve the pavement stones inside the church that began in March 2022.

 Three denominations share ownership